 Nabil Malouli, Global VP of e-Commerce, DHL, tells Intelligent CIO how digitalization and automation impact the logistics sector and how e-commerce will change in the years to come.
-He explains how the logistics industry is at the center of Digital Transformation and discusses deploying digitalization on a global scale.

 This could be described as a ‘discreet revolution’ because, although the process is evident and has an extremely significant impact on both companies and customers, it has remained in the background and has continued to be low-profile.